stfc-ai4s/eData/README.md

 ## 2.3 Benchmarks and Datasets
 The number of datasets and benchmarks may vary with every release.
-Please consult the [Benchmarks](./sciml_bench/docs/full/benchmarks/summary.html) and  [Datasets](./sciml_bench/docs/full/datasets/summary.html) documents for more details.
-You can also check out the full documentation [here](./sciml_bench/docs/full/index.html).
-A number of authors have contributed towards the development of the benchmarks,  and these contributions are stated in [Credits](./sciml_bench/docs/full/credits.html).
-If you are thinking of contributing towards the benchmarks or datasets, please see the [Contributing Datasets & Benchmarks](./sciml_bench/docs/full/main/contributing.html).
+Please consult the [Benchmarks](./sciml_bench/docs/markdown/benchmarks_summary.md) and  [Datasets](./sciml_bench/docs/markdown/datasets_summary.md) documents for more details.
+You can also check out the full documentation [here](./sciml_bench/docs/).
+A number of authors have contributed towards the development of the benchmarks,  and these contributions are stated in [Credits](./sciml_bench/docs/markdown/credits.md).
+If you are thinking of contributing towards the benchmarks or datasets, please see the [Contributing Datasets & Benchmarks](./sciml_bench/docs/markdown/main/contributing.md).

 # 3. Installation and Usage

-Please consult  [Installation & Usage](./sciml_bench/docs/full/main/usage.html) for getting started.
-The [Frequently Asked Questions (FAQ)](./sciml_bench/docs/full/main/faq.html) covers a number of installation issues.
-We have also included a short [tutorial]((./sciml_bench/docs/full/main/tutorial.html)) on installing and using the framework.
+Please consult  [Installation](./sciml_bench/docs/markup/main/installation.md) and [Usage](./sciml_bench/docs/markup/main/usage.md)for getting started.
+The [Frequently Asked Questions (FAQ)](./sciml_bench/docs/markup/main/faq.md) covers a number of installation issues.
+We have also included a short [tutorial](./sciml_bench/docs/markup/main/tutorial.md) on installing and using the framework.